 - Different tuning than a regular guitar

-- Different melodies and mixer modes
+- Discover: popular melodies and beats

 Any child who loves animals is going to get a serious kick out of the VTech Zoo Jamz Guitar.
 It is shaped like an adorable giraffe and has buttons to add animal sounds to the eight included songs or your child’s homemade tunes.
 With the twist of a dial, your child can switch from acoustic to electric to distortion.